 Luke 5:6 When they had done so, they caught such a large number of fish that their nets began to break.

 John 21:11 Simon Peter climbed aboard and dragged the net ashore.
 It was full of large fish, 153 [of them]...

 (4) Expect occasional large harvests.

-•• The church I attended in Alaska had grown to 200 people in twelve years.
-Then in just one more year it grew to 400, and the year later to 800!
+- •• The church I attended in Alaska had grown to 200 people in twelve years.
+Then in just one more year it grew to 400, and not much later to 800!
 And many of those coming in were new converts, not just church swappers and hoppers.
 On occasion, God will grant sudden, large harvests of souls.

 •• Expect these occasional “bumps” in normal growth.

 John 21:6 He said, "Throw your net on the right side [that is, the other side] of the boat and you will find some."
 When they did, they were unable to haul the net in because of the large number of fish.